 Drones, UAV and RPA's

-To fly in any park and reserve in the Tararua District, you will need authorisation from Council.
+To fly in any park, reserve or domain in the Tararua District, you will need authorisation from Council.

-Please note any operator of a UAV, drone or remotely piloted aircraft system must:
+Please note any operator of a UAV, drone or RPA system must:

 • comply with all rules and regulations applicable to the operation of a remotely piloted aircraft system (including Part 101 of the Civil Aviation Rules and any other applicable rules or any rules and regulations amending or replacing the same);